gsl-lite/gsl-lite/doc/Features.md

 With the configuration macros described in the following sections, the user can exert fine-grained control over the runtime behavior of contract checks expressed with [`gsl_Expects()`, `gsl_Ensures()`, `gsl_Assert()` and other contract checking macros](#contract-and-assertion-checks).
+The configuration options for contract violation response follow the suggestions originally suggested in proposal [N4415](http://wg21.link/n4415), with some refinements inspired by [P1710](http://wg21.link/P1710)/[P1730](http://wg21.link/P1730).

 #### Runtime enforcement